On the generating functions of pattern-avoiding Motzkin paths: The algorithm

 \subsection{Finding a specification}

-\emph{Combinatorial exploration}, introduced in Bean~\cite{bean:thesis}, is an automatic method for finding \emph{(combinatorial) specifications} defined in Flajolet and Sedgewick~\cite{flajoletsedgewick:ac}.
+\emph{Combinatorial exploration}, introduced in Bean~\cite{bean:thesis}, is an automatic method for finding \emph{(combinatorial) specifications}.
 It consists of a systematic application of \emph{strategies} to create \emph{(combinatorial) rules} about a \emph{(combinatorial) class} of interest.
 Each rule describes how to build a class from other classes using well-defined \emph{constructors}.
 In this paper, we only use the disjoint union and Cartesian product constructors.
 Using these rules, the method then finds a specification which can be used, for example, to count the number of objects of each size, generate objects, and sample uniformly at random.
-This entire procedure has been implemented as the \verb|comb_spec_searcher| Python package~\cite{bean:cssrepo}.
+This entire procedure has been implemented as the \verb|comb_spec_searcher| Python package by Bean et al.~\cite{bean:cssrepo}.

-Theorems~\ref{thm:startwithH}, \ref{thm:avoidorcontain}, and \ref{thm:cartesianproduct} encode strategies for finding specifications for pattern avoiding Motzkin paths.
+Theorems~\ref{thm:startwithH}, \ref{thm:avoidorcontain}, and \ref{thm:cartesianproduct} encode strategies for finding specifications for pattern-avoiding Motzkin paths.
 Moreover, as the recursive application of these theorems result in either shortening of the patterns being avoided and contained or reducing the size of the sets being avoided and contained, they give a finite process that will always result in a specification.
-Our Python implementation, which uses the \verb|comb_spec_searcher| package, can be found on GitHub \cite{bean:motzkinrepo}.
+Our Python implementation, which uses the \verb|comb_spec_searcher| package, can be found on GitHub by Bean~\cite{bean:motzkinrepo}.

 We do one final example to illustrate the recursive nature of the theorems.